 As an American Radio Relay League (ARRL) affiliated club, McArc conducts Volunteer Examiner (VE) license testing sessions, new ham training and development classes, public relations events, and participates in emergency communications such as Amateur Radio Emergency Service (ARES), Sky Warn, and other related activities.

 McArc holds regular monthly meetings at 0900 (9:00 AM) on the 2nd Saturday of each month at the Zion Lutheran Church in Castroville at 1106 Fiorella Street.
-Due to COVID, we are currently holding hybrid meeting that are available via ZOOM.

 McArc goes digital.
 We now have two YAESU Fusion repeaters.
 Yes you read that right.
 MCARC now has a ROOM.
 If you have a WIRES-X capable radio can connect from any WIRES-X capable YAESU repeater and talk back to Medina county.
 The room is KD5DX-RM (68262).
 Someone is always listening on the 70cm Dunlay repeater.
 Get on and enjoy.